Denmark: Administrative divisions

 Denmark, with a total area of 43,094 km2, is divided into five administrative regions (regioner).
 The regions are further subdivided into 98 municipalities (kommuner).
 The easternmost land in Denmark, the Ertholmene archipelago, with an area of 39 hectares (0.16 sq mi), is neither part of a municipality nor a region but belongs to the Ministry of Defence.
 The provinces of Denmark are statistical divisions of Denmark, positioned between the administrative regions and municipalities.
 They are not administrative divisions, nor subject for any kind of political elections, but are mainly for statistical use.

 The regions were created on 1 January 2007 to replace the 16 former counties.
-At the same time, smaller municipalities were merged into larger units, reducing the number from 270.
+At the same time, smaller municipalities were merged into larger units, reducing the number from 271 to 98.
 Most municipalities have a population of at least 20,000 to give them financial and professional sustainability, although a few exceptions were made to this rule.
 The administrative divisions are led by directly elected councils, elected proportionally every four years; the most recent Danish local elections were held on 16 November 2021.
 Other regional structures use the municipal boundaries as a layout, including the police districts, the court districts and the electoral wards.

 Regions

 The governing bodies of the regions are the regional councils, each with forty-one councillors elected for four-year terms.
 The councils are headed by regional district chairmen (regionsrådsformand), who are elected by the council.

 The areas of responsibility for the regional councils are the national health service, social services and regional development.
 Unlike the counties they replaced, the regions are not allowed to levy taxes and the health service is partly financed by a national health care contribution until 2018 (sundhedsbidrag), partly by funds from both government and municipalities.
 From 1 January 2019 this contribution will be abolished, as it is being replaced by higher income tax instead.

-The area and populations of the regions vary widely; for example, the Capital Region, which encompasses the Copenhagen metropolitan area with the exception of the subtracted province East Zealand but includes the Baltic Sea island of Bornholm, has a population three times larger than that of North Denmark Region, which covers the more sparsely populated area of northern Jutland.
+The area and populations of the regions vary widely; for example, the Capital Region has a population three times larger than that of North Denmark Region.
 Under the county system certain densely populated municipalities, such as Copenhagen Municipality and Frederiksberg, had been given a status equivalent to that of counties, making them first-level administrative divisions.
 These sui generis municipalities were incorporated into the new regions under the 2007 reforms.

+On 1 January 2027, the Capital Region and Region Zealand will be merged to form the Region of Eastern Denmark.